A Better Today Recovery Services Press & Media in the Community

 Dangers of Fentanyl

 Fentanyl is dangerous, there’s no denying it.
-What can parents do to ensure that they are keeping a watchful eye on teens who tend to be thrill seekers by nature?
+What can parents do to ensure that they are keeping a watchful eye on teens who tend to be thrill-seekers by nature?
 With large quantity fentanyl pill busts at local Arizona high schools, there’s good reason to be concerned.
-Erik Shaffer, Lead Counselor at ABTRS sits down with NBC12 to discuss the dangers of fentanyl.
+Erik Shaffer sits down with NBC12 to discuss the dangers of fentanyl.
 He discusses in detail the signs of fentanyl use so that parents are educated on what to look out for.
 Because of fentanyl’s strong potency, there will be some strong changes that can easily be pointed out.

 Extremely Deadly Purple Heroin on Streets

-The opioid epidemic is something that ABTRS ‘s clinical team wants to educate every family on.
+The opioid epidemic is something that our network’s clinical team wants to educate every family on.
 It’s claiming the lives of tens of thousands of Americans each year.
-Here at home in Arizona, our close proximity to the border leaves us vulnerable to new waves of stronger and harder types of opioids.
-Purple heroin is a new opioid that is more potent than opioids such as a fentanyl, heroin, and morphine.
+Certain areas are more vulnerable to new waves of stronger and harder types of opioids.
+Purple heroin is a new opioid that is more potent than opioids such as fentanyl, heroin, and morphine.
 Purple heroin or “Purp” is a combination of morphine, heroin, and carfentanil.
-ABTRS’s Director of Admissions, Corey Peterson sits down with KYMA’s Carmen Valencia to discuss the dangers of purple heroin and the signs that you should be looking out for in your loved ones who may use the drug.
+Corey Peterson sits down with KYMA’s Carmen Valencia to discuss the dangers of purple heroin and the signs that you should be looking out for in your loved ones who may use the drug.
 Peterson shares that it’s just a matter of time before this deadly drug hits the streets.

 Can CBD Cause You To Fail a Drug Screen?